shipitsteven/simple-fractal/README.md

 # Simple Fractal

 This is a simple Java program that draws a prickly pear cactus base on user requested parameters.

-It utilizes Java Swing for the graphical user interface, and follows the Observer design pattern for data transfer.
+- It utilizes Java Swing for the graphical user interface
+- It follows the Observer design pattern for data transfer

 Example of GUI:
 ![GUI](./DesignDocs/GUI.png)